Deer Hunting Season - So you've killed your deer - now what? Deer Bones, Meat, Recipe

 Most of us either hunt, or use a lot of meat we produce ourselves.
 For me here in Iowa it’s deer hunting season.
 I don't know about other parts of the US, or the world, but here in Iowa deer is a staple food for most of us.
 This is how I use every bit of that deer during the hunting season to feed my chickens, my dog and myself.
 I even use it in the wood stove.
-When skinning the deer, hog, or what ever you are putting in your freezer that day, this will work pretty much across the board.
+When skinning the deer, hog, or what ever you are putting in your freezer that dan, this will work pretty much across the board.

 Get 3 good sized buckets or tubs.
-One bucket for the organs you will keep for yourself or dehydrate or freeze for your dog.
+One bucket for the deer organs you will keep for yourself or dehydrate or freeze for your dog.
 I keep a guardian dog so it’s really important to hold some of this good food over for summer feedings.
 One bucket is for the guts and things you really are not going to keep.
-The last is for the meat you will use for the table.
+The last is for the deer meat or venison, you will use for the table.

 white tail deer during deer hunting season